 5) Subscribe to a Refunding Magazine

 Magazines like RefundCents, which is available online or through snail mail in a magazine format are extremely helpful in becoming a refund expert.
 Not only does RefundCents give you a list each month of all the refunds that are available to consumers, but it also provides subscribers a list of company toll-free numbers to follow up on lost refunds.
 There are people that write into RefundCents to let others know of the offers available across the country, and also tell stories of good refunds they have received or premiums that some companies offer instead of refunds.
-Premiums are free gifts that can be obtained by companies for purchasing their products.
-Instead of the actual money received in a refund, the company may offer a free gift with the appropriate form and UPC codes.
+Premiums are gifts that can be obtained by companies for purchasing their products.
+Instead of the actual money received for a refund, the company may offer a gift with the appropriate form and UPC codes.
 RefundCents can be found by following the link below, at the end of this article.

-Just for fun, keep track of the amount of money you have gotten back in rebates over each year.
+Just for fun, keep track of the amount of money you have gotten back in rebates during each year.
 You may be amazed at all the money you have saved.
 Some refunders even start a special savings account for their refund money and take their family on vacation or purchase a special item for themselves or their family with the money they earn back through refunding.
 The best part about refunding is the money it can save an average family that is willing to fulfill the requirements stated on the refund form.

 Here's a Great Resource Book I have Used to Learn More About Coupons and Refunding